6thfdwp/learning-thoughts/learn-react-by-building-it.md

   </li>
 )
 ```
-We use JSX `<StoryLike />` to easily compose the hierarchy, which essentially get transpiled via Babel to `React.createElement`, it will recursively check component hierarchy to call `createElement` in each level
+We use JSX `<StoryLike />` to easily compose the hierarchy, which essentially get transpiled via Babel to `React.createElement`, it will recursively check component hierarchy to make nested `createElement` call for each node
 ```js
 createElement(
   'li', {className:'row'},